CEODemitri/pdf_computer_science_one/README.md

 # Section
 ## SubSection
 ### Topic
-* Key information to remember
+- Key information to remember || some old places may use * ..content

 -- each subsection should be its own jupyter box with containing subtopics